redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|lifecycle-affinity-required-pods
 Description|Checks that affinity rules are in place if AffinityRequired: 'true' labels are set on Pods.
 Result Type|informative
-Suggested Remediation|If a pod/statefulset/deployment is required to use affinity rules, please add AffinityRequired: 'true' as a label
+Suggested Remediation|If a pod/statefulset/deployment is required to use affinity rules, please add AffinityRequired: 'true' as a label.
 Best Practice Reference|https://to-be-done Section 4.6.24
 Exception Process|There is no documented exception process for this.
 Tags|extended,telco,lifecycle